hlasensky/icp-proj/README.txt

  *
  * \section usage_sec Usage
  *  To launch the application, use the command make run.
 After the window is displayed, you will have access to the control menu on the left side to add objects to the scene.
 Objects are added using the button with an plus next to the "Add/Remove" field, and the minus removes the last added object of the respective category.
 When adding an autonomous rumba, you can set the detection distance using a slider, rotation angle using a spinner, and rotation direction using a circular button.
  *  Controlling the RC rumba is possible using the keys W, A, S, D or the buttons displayed on the left side, which can be clicked with the left mouse button.
-Obstacles can also be adjusted using a slider and if its active it can be draged to the different coordinates using mouse.
+Obstacles can also be adjusted using a slider and if its active it can be dragged to the different coordinates using mouse.
  *   On the right side of the screen, there are buttons for the following actions:
  *	- Quit: Exits the game.
  *	- Pause: Pauses the game.